 Have you tried Lillet Blanc, the French wine-based apertif?
 It is a main component of the Vesper Martini (3 ounces gin, 1 ounce vodka, 1/2 ounce Lillet with a twist of lemon) made famous in 1953’s Casino Royale where it was shaken, not stirred, of course.
 Less boozy, my go-to spring cocktail is well-chilled Lillet Blanc stirred with a splash of French Curaçao and an orange twist.
 You could also simply pour it over ice or make a delightful champagne cocktail, with two parts Champagne to one part Lillet.
 Here, however, it serves as a spiced and citrusy poaching liquid for vanilla bean-flecked pears.
-I created this for the February issue of Sheridan Road magazine as a light, make-ahead dessert to be served over vanilla ice cream, but you could also spoon it onto a thick slice of pound cake.
+I created this as a light, make-ahead dessert to be served over vanilla ice cream, but you could also spoon it onto a thick slice of pound cake.

 Pear Lillet Compote

 Lillet Blanc is a French wine-based aperitif, available in most wine shops and good liquor stores.

 1 green cardamom pod, gently cracked (but not broken apart) with the side of a knife

 1 large strip fresh lemon peel

 3 Bosc pears, peeled and diced into 1/2-inch cubes

 Place Lillet, cinnamon stick, star anise, cardamom, lemon peel and salt in a small saucepan.

 Using a sharp knife, split the 1/2 vanilla bean lengthwise.
 Scrape seeds from pod and add seeds and pod to saucepan.